4

 CoStar sells subscriptions to large corporate occupiers including law firms, financial institutions, and retail chains.
 This vote decides only whether 1MLX will allow occupier participation at all — it does not set terms, pricing, or access scope.

 A YES vote opens enrollment to corporate occupier participation.
-If passed, the Founders Council will determine access scope, data permissions, and pricing by subsequent vote.
-Any revenue generated from occupier subscriptions flows 100% to the founding firms quarterly — 1MLXOPS receives no share of non-subscription income.
+If passed, the Founding Members will determine access scope, data permissions, and pricing by subsequent vote.
+Any revenue generated from occupier subscriptions flows 100% to the founding firms quarterly — 1MLXops receives no share of non-subscription income.

-Requires 8 of 10 votes to pass — this is a new revenue stream activation decision under the Founders Council governance rules.
+Requires supermajority — 5 of 6 firms — to pass.
+This is a new revenue stream activation decision under the Founding Members governance rules.

 Live Tally